MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

 <!-- ### Symboltable -->

-### Symboltable
+## Symboltable

-## Symbol kinds used by the SC language (importable or subclassed):
+### Symbol kinds used by the SC language (importable or subclassed):
 The SC language uses symbols of kind `TypeSymbol`, `VariableSymbol` as well as the symbols that are used by these symbols (e.g. `FunctionSymbol` is used by `TypeSymbol`.

+Furthermore, the SC language reuses the `DiagramSymbol` of the BasicSymbols language component for named Statecharts.

-## Symbol kinds defined by the SD language (exported):
+### Symbol kinds defined by the SD language (exported):
-The SC language defines the symbol kinds `StatechartSymbol` and `SCStateSynbol`.
+The SC language defines the symbol kinds `SCStateSynbol` and `SCEventDefSymbol`.
 - A `SCStateSymbol` is defined as (and has no additional body):
   ```
   class SCStateSymbol {
       String name;
   }
   ```
-- For each SC there is also a `StatechartSymbol` defined as:
+- The UMLStatechart language also exports the kind `SCEventDefSymbol` defined as:
   ```
-  class StatechartSymbol {
+  class SCEventDefSymbol {
       String name;
   }
   ```

-The SC language does not reuse the `DiagramSymbol` of the BasicSymbols language component as the name of a statechart is optional which is not supported by the diagram symbol.
+  This kind of symbols are refered to by stimuli that do not refer to functions and thus do not have arguments and return types.
+  Symbols of this kind are not produced by Statecharts but instead used by the events of transitions.

-## Symbols imported by SC models:
+### Symbols imported by SC models:
 * SCs import `VariableSymbols`, `FunctionSymbols` and `TypeSymbols`.
 These imported symbol can be used within action or transition bodies.
-Furthermore, events of transitions can use FunctionSymbols, invariants and pre-/post-conditions can use VariableSymbols and FunctionSymbols.
+Furthermore, events of transitions can use `FunctionSymbols` or `SCEventDefSymbols`, invariants and pre-/post-conditions can use `VariableSymbols` and `FunctionSymbols`.

-## Symbols exported by SC models:
+### Symbols exported by SC models:
 * SC models export `SCStateSymbols`.
 For each state defined in an SC, the SC exports a corresponding `SCStateSymbol`.
-* Each SC exports at most one `StatechartSymbol` corresponding to the Statechart.
+* Each SC exports at most one `DiagramSymbol` corresponding to the Statechart.
 - The artifact scope of an SC "Door.sc" is stored in "Door.scsym".
   Structure:
   ```